pbashyal-nmdp/service-gfe-submission/docs/restcalls.rst

 	   "version" : "1.0.7"
 	}

-You can generate the above json by running the following ``curl`` command:
+You can generate the above JSON by running the following ``curl`` command:

 .. code-block:: shell

-	curl --header "Content-type: application/json" --request POST \
+	curl --header "Content-type: application/JSON" --request POST \
 	--data '{"locus":"HLA-A","gfe":"HLA-Aw1-1-7-20-10-32-7-1-1-1-6-1-5-3-5-1-0"}' \
 	http://gfe.b12x.org/gfe

+.. _hml:
 .. _POST /hml:

 POST /hml
 --------------------

-Converting a single sequence to GFE can be done by doing a POST to the gfe API.
-The object model for the gfe API is as follows:
+The object model for the hml API is as follows:

 .. raw:: html